davide-f/Teaching/Exercises/README.md

 - `Code cells`: that contain executable code.
 They can be executed and the outputs may be printed just below the cell
 - `Markdown cells`: they are descriptive cells containing a description of the code being executed in the nearby cells

-In this package, you can find examples for basic programming used for teaching.
+In this package, you can find examples for basic programming used for teaching for both julia and python examples.
+A folder is dedicated to each language and appropriate environment files are added to ease the installation and use of the material.